atctwo/atctwo.github.io/_posts/2024-07-16-thermal-printer.md

 <!-- excerpt-start -->

-Last week while I was out shopping, I found a little soft-of-egg-shaped thermal label printer.
+Last week while I was out shopping, I found a little sort-of-egg-shaped thermal label printer.
 I didn't really need (another) label printer but I got it because the box said it supported Bluetooth and I really wanted to know how the "official app" communicated with it.
 I spent the next three days going down a rabbit hole of learning very specific information about thermal printers, and discovered that the printer I had bought was both very similar and very different to existing thermal printers!

 <!-- excerpt-end -->